Swagat-Kumar/Competitive_Code_LeetCode/README.md

 ### Hey there!
 This is where I practice and put my solutions of Problems in LeetCode.

-#### PS - I go serially while exploring new questions while also revising and improving previous solutions.
+##### PS - I go serially while exploring new questions.
+I also revisit and improve previous solutions.